zaynabahmad/DS_Impl/README.md

 # 1.Stack Data Structure

 ##### This is a simple implementation of the stack data structure in C language using linked list.
-The project consists of four files: stack.h, stack.c, main.c, and Makefile.
+The project consists of five files: stack.h, stack.c, main.c, Matching_paranteses and Makefile.

 ### Requirements
 ##### To compile and run the project, you need a C compiler installed on your system, such as gcc.